buildkite/docs/pages/agent/v3/help/_artifact_search.md

 This will search across all uploaded artifacts in a build for files that match that query.
 The first argument is the search query.

-If you're trying to find a specific file, and there are multiple artifacts from different jobs, you can target the particular job you want to search the artifacts from using --step:
+If you&#39;re trying to find a specific file, and there are multiple artifacts from different jobs, you can target the particular job you want to search the artifacts from using --step:

     $ buildkite-agent artifact search "pkg/*.tar.gz" --step "tests" --build xxx

-You can also use the step's job id (provided by the environment variable $BUILDKITE_JOB_ID)
+You can also use the step&#39;s job id (provided by the environment variable $BUILDKITE_JOB_ID)

 Output formatting can be altered with the -format flag as follows: